n64blog/n64blog.github.io/_posts/2017-5-22-n64-hori-mini-pad-review.md

 On top of this, the N64 Hori Mini Pad is not a cheap investment, nor is it easy to get hold of one.
 At the time of writing (May 2017), you can expect to pay around £75/€85/$100 USD for an unboxed N64 Hori Mini Pad on eBay (Buy It Now listing), and auction listings climb up to similar prices too.
 Moreover, most of these pads are still found in Japan, meaning you may end up having to pay an import/customs tax on top.

 The N64 Hori Mini Pad is an interesting part of N64 history, and an item that’s no doubt very appealing to hardcore collectors and enthusiasts.
-It looks and feels great, and solves the durability issue of the original N64 controller’s joystick, while introducing a whole new problem -- over-sensitivity.
+It looks and feels great, and solves the durability issue of the original N64 controller’s joystick, while introducing a whole new problem: over-sensitivity.
 It’s still a great controller, but it’s fair to say that it doesn’t live up to its revered status in the N64 community, and you should definitely consider the caveats we’ve raised before purchasing one.